Table of Content:

 There is experimental support for importing modules written in Go.
 See the project repository for details.

-Circular dependencies are allowed but has an important restriction.
+Circular dependencies are allowed but have an important restriction.
+If a module

 contains use b